michaelkeevildown/neo4j-super-node/ARTICULATION_POINTS.md

 # 🔗 Articulation Points for Super Node Detection

-> **Identify critical bridge nodes that artificially connect unrelated customer clusters**
+> **Identify critical bridge nodes that artificially connect unrelated data clusters**

 ## 📖 What Are Articulation Points?

 Articulation points are nodes whose removal would **disconnect parts of your graph**.
-In fraud detection, these critical nodes often reveal data quality issues rather than genuine fraud patterns.
+In data networks, these critical nodes often reveal data quality issues rather than genuine relationships.

 ### Real Example
 ```